Tékumel: Sources

-Barker, like the better-known J. R. R. Tolkien, considered not just the creation of a fantasy world but also an in-depth development of the societies and languages of the world.
-In other words, the setting also provided a context for Barker's constructed languages which were developed in parallel from the mid-to-late 1940s, long before the mass-market publication of his works as the roleplaying game and book forms.
+The setting provided a context for Barker's constructed languages which were developed in parallel from the mid-to-late 1940s, long before the mass-market publication of his works as the roleplaying game and book forms.

-The most significant language created by Barker for his setting is Tsolyáni, which resembles Urdu, Pashto and Mayan.
+The most developed language created by Barker for his setting is Tsolyáni, which resembles Urdu, Pashto and Nahuatl.
 Tsolyáni has had grammatical guides, dictionaries, pronunciation recordings, and even a complete language course developed for it.
 In order for his imaginary languages to have this type of depth, Barker developed entire cultures, histories, dress fashions, architectural styles, weapons, armor, tactical styles, legal codes, demographics and more.
-They were inspired by Indian, Middle Eastern, Egyptian and Meso-American mythology in contrast to the majority of such fantasy settings, which draw primarily on European mythologies.
+They were inspired by Indian, Middle Eastern, Egyptian and Central American mythology in contrast to the majority of such fantasy settings, which draw primarily on European mythologies.

 Setting

 The world of Tékumel, a fictional planet around star Nu Ophiuchi (a.k.a.
 Sinistra), was first settled by humans exploring the galaxy about 60,000 years in the future, along with several other alien species.
 Their extensive terraforming of the inhospitable environment, including changing the planet's orbit and rotation rate to create a 365-day year, disrupted local ecologies and banished most of the local flora and fauna (including some intelligent species) to small reservations in the corners of their own world, resulting in a golden age of technology and prosperity for Mankind and its allies.
 Tékumel became a resort world, where the wealthy from a thousand other stars could while away their time next to its warm seas.